shumarb/learning/java/abstract-class/README.md

 # Abstract Class

 ## Overview
-An abstract class provides a template for other classes.
+An `abstract class` is a class that cannot be instantiated on its own is designed as a base class for other classes.

 ## Importance
 - **Provides a Template**: Defines a common base with abstract methods that the derived classes must implement.